ueberdosis/blog/content/blog/16/post.md

 If you think you’ll have a deeper understanding of the code causing the bug, you can offer your help to fix it and propose a solution.
 It’s not even necessary to send a pull request.
 Maybe the maintainer already thought about your way to solve it and decided it’s not the best one to tackle the issue.

 Don’t forget that a maintainer probably not only has more knowledge about the whole codebase.
-It’s also up to them to maintain your code contribution in the future, that’s way easier if you’re on the same page with the solution.
+It’s also up to them to maintain your code contribution in the future.
+That’s way easier if you’re on the same page with the solution.

 Don’t invest too much time before it’s clear that your proposed solution is a welcome contribution.